Phoebeoke3/habit-tracker/README.md

 ## Features

 - User authentication: Users can create an account and log in to access their habits.
+- Predefined habits: Application comes with 5 predefined habits.

-- Habit creation: Users can create new habits and set goals and reminders for each habit.
+- Habit creation: Users can create new habits and set goals for each habit.
 - Habit tracking: Users can mark habits as completed or incomplete on a daily or weekly basis.
-- Habit editing: Users can edit habits, change goals, and set reminders.
+- Habit editing: Users can edit habits and change goals.
 - Habit deletion: Users can delete habits if they no longer need them.
 - Interactive menu: The application provides a user-friendly menu for navigation and interaction.
 - Command-line interface: The application is designed to be run from the command line, making it easy to use and accessible for users.